How is Data Hub Different From Data Lake?

 Data Hub – a place to collect data from all sources.

 Data Hub is a central place where data is stored, processed, and analyzed for the enterprise.
 A Data Hub architecture provides an integrated view of all data sources within an organization.
+Tools like Hevo Data help streamline this process by enabling seamless integration of data from different sources, including IoT, social media, mobile devices, and other web-based services.
 Data Hub collects data from different sources, including the Internet of Things (IoT), social media, mobile devices, and other web-based services.

 For example, if you have multiple systems that gather information about your employees’ performance on sales calls or customer service issues, you can integrate all these datasets into one place with a Data Hub.
 You can then analyze this information to see how effective different sales channels are in bringing new customers to you and what kinds of problems customers experience when trying to reach support staff via phone or email.